dherik/dherik.github.io/_posts/2019-08-21-only-unchecked-exception-java.md

 }
 ```

 The details about the code you can find on [my Github repository](https://github.com/dherik/java-exception-handling/tree/master/src/test/java/io/github/dherik/exception).
+Some parts of my implementation are slightly different from what I showed on the text, but it's just details that you can adjust.
 The original idea of this implementation came from [this blog](https://northconcepts.com/blog/2013/01/18/6-tips-to-improve-your-exception-handling/).